 - Various alloyed metal parts modelled with proxies (e.g. steel, cast steel, stainless steel, aluminium) reality (thousands of metal products) vs. model (hundreds of metal datasets available).
-This is true for nearly all material groups (but metals are by far the most relevant material group in the assessed system) and is implicitly the nature of LCA modelling. - Electrical steel → electro-galvanized steel as proxy - Lead battery \rightarrow lead metal as proxy (further confidential data moved to Annex B) - Forming processes for plastic or metal parts \rightarrow partly modelled with proxies - submerged-arc welding → gas metal arc welding as proxy - Balsa wood → laminated wood panel as proxy (similar density) - Various electronic parts (partly not differentiated in detail during data collection as masses are relatively small) → average printed wiring board with signal-power electronics as proxy - Geographical reference modelled with proxies steel as main material is always modelled as globally produced industry average as the Nordex sourcing uses different steel suppliers located all around the world
+This is true for nearly all material groups (but metals are by far the most relevant material group in the assessed system) and is implicitly the nature of LCA modelling. - Electrical steel → electro-galvanized steel as proxy - Lead battery → lead metal as proxy (further confidential data moved to Annex B) - Forming processes for plastic or metal parts → partly modelled with proxies - Balsa wood → laminated wood panel as proxy (similar density) - Various electronic parts (partly not differentiated in detail during data collection as masses are relatively small) → average printed wiring board with signal-power electronics as proxy - Geographical reference modelled with proxies steel as one of the main materials is always modelled as globally produced industry average as the Nordex sourcing uses different steel suppliers located all around the world - Geographical reference modelled with proxies for waste treatment processes and some materials no specific Finish dataset was available which is why EU-28 datasets were used instead